mattcallow/CPC_PICOROM/readme.md

 ## ROM Commands
 * PICOLOAD - reboot the PICO into bootloader mode
 * LED,n - Control the PICO LED n=1 for on, n=0 for off
-* ROMDIR - list the available ROMS
+* ROMDIR - list all available ROMS on the Pico
 * CFGLIST - list available configs
 * ROMIN,n,m - Insert ROM m into a slot n
 * ROMOUT,n - Remove ROM from a slot n
-* ROMLIST - List ROM slots
+* ROMLIST - List currently inserted ROM
 * CFGLOAD,n - Load a ROM configuration from config slot n
 * CFGSAVE,n - Save current ROM configuration into config slot n
 * CFGDEF,n - Make config n the default config